Dual Associated Encoder for Face Restoration: Experiments

 \subsection{Experimental Setup}

 \paragraph{Implementation Details.} In our implementation, the size of the input face image is 512 $\times$ 512 $\times$ 3, and the size of the quantized feature is 16 $\times$ 16 $\times$ 256.
 The codebooks contain $N$ = {1,024} code items, and the channel of each item is {256}.
-Throughout the entire training process, we employ the Adam optimizer~\cite{kingma2014adam} with a batch size of 32 and set the learning rate to 1.44 $\times$ $10^{-4}$.
+Throughout the entire training process, we employ the Adam optimizer~\citep{kingma2014adam} with a batch size 32 and set the learning rate to 1.44 $\times$ $10^{-4}$.
 The HQ and LQ reconstruction codebook priors are trained for 700K and 400K iterations, respectively, and the feature association part is trained for 70K iterations.
 Finally, the feature fusion and code prediction stage is trained for 100K iterations.
-The PyTorch framework is used to implement our method, which is trained using eight NVIDIA Tesla A100 GPUs.
+The proposed method is implemented in Pytorch and trained with eight NVIDIA Tesla A100 GPUs.

-\paragraph{Training Dataset.} We train our model on the FFHQ dataset~\cite{karras2019style}, which contains {70,000} high-quality face images.
+\paragraph{Training Dataset.} We train our model on the FFHQ dataset~\citep{karras2019style}, which contains {70,000} high-quality face images.
 For training, we resize all images from 1024 $\times$ 1024 to 512 $\times$ 512.
-To generate the paired data, we synthesize the degraded images on the FFHQ dataset following the same procedure as the compared methods~\cite{li2018learning,li2020blind,wang2021towards,wang2022restoreformer,gu2022vqfr,zhou2022towards}.
+To generate the paired data, we synthesize the degraded images on the FFHQ dataset using the same procedure as the compared methods~\citep{li2018learning,li2020blind,wang2021towards,wang2022restoreformer,gu2022vqfr,zhou2022towards}.
 First, the HQ image $I_\text{high}$ is blurred (convolution operator $\otimes$) by a Gaussian kernel $k_{\sigma}$.
 Subsequently, a downsampling operation $\downarrow$ with a scaling factor $r$ is performed to reduce the image's resolution.
 Next, additive Gaussian noise $n_{\delta}$ is added to the downsampled image.
 JPEG compression with a quality factor $q$ is applied to further degrade image quality.
 The resulting image is then upsampled $\uparrow$ with a scaling factor $r$ to a resolution of 512 $\times$ 512 to obtain the degraded $I_\text{low}$ image.
 In our experiment setting, we randomly sample $\sigma$, $r$, $\delta$, and $q$ from [0.1, 15], [0.8, 30], [0, 20], and [30, 100], respectively.
 The procedure can be formulated as follows: